What is the best asset protection structure available?

 The best asset protection structure available might involve a well constructed offshore asset protection trust or a private foundation.
 High net worth individuals (HNWI), wealthy families and those aspiring to be included in this group must think about preserving the assets that they have worked so hard to acquire and continue to accumulate.
-Half of the work is getting to this point and thereafter care must be taken to put in place the best asset protection solution possible to ensure the assets are preserved.
+Half of the work is getting to this point.
+Thereafter care must be taken not only to invest wisely and in a tax efficient manner but it is equally important to put in place the best asset protection solution possible to ensure those assets and wealth are protected from potential future financial enemies.
 Unfortunately the world is becoming increasingly more litigious, governments continue to encroach on civil liberties and privacy and technology continues to make it easier for financial enemies to search for assets while making the decision whether or not you are "sue worthy".
 This is especially the case when you are a high net worth individual (HNWI) or a wealthy family.
 Whether the situation calls for establishing an offshore asset protection trust, private foundation or another solution, Sterling can assist you or your clients by setting up best asset protection structure and thereafter providing the necessary ongoing support services.

 Best Asset Protection Structures

-In order to establish the best asset protection structure, a variety of entities must be considered including private foundations, offshore trusts, offshore companies, offshore bank accounts, life insurance policies and/or an offshore brokerage account.
-Sometimes combinations of these entities are utilized.
-It is also often possible to maintain assets in their current location while merely transferring ownership of the assets into an offshore asset protection structure as well.
+In order to establish the best asset protection structure, a variety of entities must be considered including private foundations, offshore trusts, offshore companies, offshore bank accounts, various types of insurance policies and/or an offshore brokerage account.
+Usually some combination of these are utilized.
+It is also often possible to maintain assets in their current location to be managed by trusted investment advisors while merely transferring ownership of the assets into an offshore asset protection structure.
 In this way, the client enjoys the comfort of having the best asset protection structure along with the assets held in "onshore" financial institutions.